v5, the Responsive HTML5 Master Page for SharePoint 2010

 A few people have encountered some issues with the v5 master page.
 Although I think the master page still works great (especially as a publishing master page), you may want to consider making these changes, depending on your SharePoint environment and how you choose to utilize the interface.

-<head>section of your master page:
+<head> section of your master page:

 This forces newer versions of Internet Explorer to display in compatibility mode.
 Note that you’ll also lose CSS3 and HTML5 functionality when you add this to the master page (everything works, but the site will look a little more bland in IE).

-- Scrollbars appearing in SharePoint dialogs (Chrome, Firefox, Safari) — this is actually a side-effect of my ribbon/scrolling fix for SharePoint.
+This is actually a side-effect of my ribbon/scrolling fix for SharePoint.
 SharePoint dialogs are still entirely functional, but the positioning and sizing of them just gets a little weird in any non-IE browser.
 Again, the idea is that the master page is optimized for publishing sites, which don’t make much use of these dialogs (if at all).
 If you have a lot of trouble with this, consider using a different system master page.